syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 The above command will give an output similar to:

 ```shell-session
 jenkins.marketplace.kratix.io/example created
 ```

 <details>
-<summary>🤔 How do Platform users interact with the Promise API?</summary>
+<summary>🤔 How do platform users interact with the Promise API?</summary>

 In this example, users are interacting with the API using the `kubectl`
 directly.
 However, how users of your platform will, it's up to you.